 Follow these three easy steps to ensure your enterprise social network is accepted with open arms:

 Your team members probably aren’t looking for “Facebook for business.”
 They want something that will make their work lives easier, not just something that will let them post status updates.
 Conduct interviews or surveys to find out what pain points your team members are experiencing, and what tools will help them better collaborate and share information.

 Do your research to make sure you find the right enterprise social network tool for your company.
 It should encourage collaboration while allowing for on-the-fly content creation and editing.
 Other features you may find valuable include a Q&A engine, mobile access, and advanced reporting.

 Once you find the right tool, don’t have the mindset of ‘go big or go home’.
 Start small.
 Launch the application to one team and focus on what they like or don’t like about it.
 Let them be the focus group and help you determine what changes you need to make before launching your new internal social collaboration network to the entire company.

 Showing the value of a social collaboration network across one team or department can help convince the C-suite that it’s worth making an investment in the tool for the whole company.
 Make sure to conduct pre-launch and post-launch surveys with your “focus group” team so that you can determine how much time the tool is saving them, how user-friendly the interface is, and so on.
 Hopefully, you’ll see positive results from your initial launch and won’t need to make a big sales pitch to expand it across the company.

 Step 3: Keep Your Team Engaged

 Keep the fire alive.
 Make sure your team is still excited about the tool six months down the road.
 Don’t let them resort back to their old ways – email.
-Gasp!